-Technically Damian's attempt started in June 2013 when he summited Mount Kilimanjaro, Africa's highest peak however his recent commitment (May 2018) to the project will see him start this major physical and mental examination in Southern Russia in July 2018 with Mount Elbrus, Europe's highest peak and (all going to plan) finish in Nepal in May 2020, with the mighty Mount Everest.
+Technically Damian's attempt started in June 2013 when he summited Mount Kilimanjaro, Africa's highest peak however his recent commitment (May 2018) to the project will see him start this major physical and mental examination in Southern Russia in July 2018 with Mount Elbrus, Europe's highest peak and (all going to plan) finish in Nepal in May 2020, with the grandest of them all, Mount Everest.

 Elbrus (July/August 2018), Europe (5642m)

 Elbrus can be climbed from the North and South sides.
-Damian will attempt the mountain from the more remote northerly side, where a long and gruelling summit day accent of close to 1900m awaits the intrepid Galwegian.
+Damian completed the mountain from the more remote northerly side, where a long and gruelling summit day accent of close to 1900m tested the intrepid Galwegians renowned preparation.

 Aconcagua(Dec 2018/Jan 2019), South America (6959m)